ossia/ossia-docs/source/index.html.md

 ```javascript
 ```

-## Brace expressions
+## Batch node creation

-Brace expressions allow to create a set of node with regex-like expressions similar to the ones used when doing pattern matching.
+It is posible to create several nodes in a raw using regex-like expressions similar to the ones used when doing pattern matching.

-Only [] and { } are possible. e.g.
+Only [] and {} are possible. e.g.

 /foo/{bar,baz}.[0-9][0-9]/bob.{3..12..2}